 Perform a content audit

-A content audit helps you understand what content you already have and to identify what’s working and what needs improvement.
+A content audit helps you understand what content you already have and identify what’s working or needs improvement.
 Follow these steps:

 - Collect all your content: Gather blog posts, social media updates, videos, and more.